bradfrost/atomic-design/foreword.md

 Brad’s new idea was atomic design, and it changed the way we work in this astonishingly multi-device world.
 By thinking about interfaces simultaneously at both the large (page) level as well as the small (atomic) level, we streamlined our process: we introduced more rigorous thought into the role of every element; we fell into habits that improved the consistency of our UX; and crucially, we started working much faster and more collaboratively.
 Atomic design was our superpower.

-In early stages of the TechCrunch redesign, there was this moment where we talked about what we wanted the article page to be.
+In the early stages of the TechCrunch redesign, there was this moment where we talked about what we wanted the article page to be.
 Within an hour, Brad had a fully responsive version wired up from his kit of parts.
-That was the moment we realized just how quickly we were going to be able move, a powerful case for investing in this clever, modular approach.
+That was the moment we realized just how quickly we were going to be able to move, a powerful case for investing in this clever, modular approach.

 Almost four years later, we haven’t looked back.
-Brad continued to refine his techniques and tools over the projects that followed, including blockbuster sites for Entertainment Weekly and Time, Inc. We’ve used these learnings to help in-house product teams make sites faster and with higher quality, build massive design systems for organizations looking to centralize their design and development work across international offices, and much more.
+Brad continued to refine his techniques and tools over the projects that followed, including blockbuster sites for Entertainment Weekly and Time, Inc. We’ve used these lessons to help in-house product teams make sites faster and with higher quality, build massive design systems for organizations looking to centralize their design and development work across international offices, and much more.

 Atomic design gave us speed, creative freedom, and flexibility.
 It changed everything.
 We think it will do the same for you, too.